-The global oil spill management market size was worth 131.16 billion in 2015.
+The global oil spill management market size was valued at USD 125.6 billion in 2022 and is anticipated to grow at a compound annual growth rate (CAGR) of 3.5% from 2023 to 2030.
 Increasing safety concerns coupled with the rising figures of oil spill incidents globally over the last few years are expected to drive the global market over the next nine years.
 A significant increase in the onshore and offshore drilling activities has led to the growth in oil & gas transportation.
+Growth in oil & gas transportation through tankers and pipelines along with tough government safety guidelines are anticipated to positively impact on global oil spill management industry.
+Major industry players are engaged in investing a huge amount in R&D. This is expected to build huge opportunities and result in industry expansion over the forecast period.

 Globally numerous initiatives have been taken by governments & safety agencies such as Occupational Safety and Health Administration (OSHA), to control and monitor the leakages and oil spills at the source or during the transportation of oil & gas.
 Some of the key requirements include the installation of pipeline leak detection sensors and double hulling of transportation carriers.
-Growing concern and stringent safety norms towards preventing on-site and transportation occupational hazards in petroleum facilities are anticipated to remain the key factors contributing to the implementation of pre-oil spill management techniques over the forecast period.

 Major oil spill offshore locations include the Gulf of Alaska in North America, the Gulf of Mexico, the North Sea in Europe, and the Persian Gulf in the Middle East.
 Rising onshore as well as offshore oil spill incidents are expected to drive the market over the next nine years.
 Major onshore areas include Russia, the U.S., Azerbaijan, Canada, Indonesia, Australia, Kuwait, Saudi Arabia, Libya, Iraq, Nigeria, Venezuela, and Angola.

 Pre-oil spill and post-oil spill are the two major oil spill management technologies used in the market.
 The pre-oil spill management technology is further bifurcated into double-hull, pipeline leak detection, blowout preventers, and others.
-Double-hulling technology is the major pre-oil spill management technique for the past few years and accounted for over 69% of the market in 2015.
+Double-hulling technology is the major pre-oil spill management Technology for the past few years and accounted for over 69% of the market in 2022.
 The marine trade holds a majority part of oil & gas product transportation.
 The rising demand for crude oil and petroleum products from the energy industries of Europe and the Asia Pacific region is anticipated to boost market growth over the next nine years.

 Rising concern regarding harmful environmental impacts from hull-breach incidents has urged international organizations and governments to standardize the tanker design.
 In addition, it has also resulted in enhancing tanker protection against collisions and natural disasters.
 These factors are anticipated to boost the growth of double-hull technology over the next nine years.

-The global post-oil spill response techniques are widely bifurcated into mechanical containment and recovery (containment booms (hard booms, sorbent booms, fire booms), skimmers (weir skimmers, oleophilic skimmers, non-oleophilic skimmers), and sorbent), chemical recovery (dispersing agents and gelling agents), biological recovery, and physical recovery.
+The global post-oil spill response technique are widely bifurcated into mechanical containment and recovery (containment booms (hard booms, sorbent booms, fire booms), skimmers (weir skimmers, oleophilic skimmers, non-oleophilic skimmers), and sorbent), chemical recovery (dispersing agents and gelling agents), biological recovery, and physical recovery.

-The biological recovery market was valued at USD 2.73 billion in 2015.
+The biological recovery market was valued at USD 3.36 billion in 2022.
 Various biological agents used for oil spills break downs the oil into carbon dioxide and fatty acids.
 This recovery process is usually used for areas where spilled oil has reached the shore.
 However, recently this process has also been applied as test cases in river systems.
 Phosphorous and nitrogen-based fertilizers are used in the process.
 These fertilizers are dropped into the water bodies or areas to increase the growth of microorganisms, which break downs the sand-bound oil.

-Offshore was the largest application for pre-oil spill management in the year 2015, accounting for over 71% of the overall total market.
+Offshore was the largest application for pre-oil spill management in the year 2022, accounting for over 71% of the overall total market.
 The rising requirement for oil-spill management technology in harsh environments, remote locations, and deepwater are anticipated to drive the product demand over the next nine years.
 Upcoming projects predominantly in the South China Sea & Persian Gulf region and renewal of abandoned wells are anticipated to drive offshore E&P activity over the foreseeable future.

 Increased regulation, taxes, and fines related to post-oil spill containment are pressurizing upstream and midstream oil & gas companies to deploy safety equipment for uninterrupted operations.
 This equipment includes pipeline leak detection systems, blowout preventers (BOP), and other systems.
 A large number of ongoing pre-oil spill technology demands especially in the U.S., Qatar, and Saudi Arabia is expected to witness considerable growth over the forecast period.

 Remote locations, for instance, arctic regions, coastal islands, and others are mainly dependent on the marine ecosystem for their economic growth.
 Increasing damage to seagrasses, feeding grounds and coral reefs of marine species owing to oil spills has a long-term impact on these coastal regions.
-Rising deepwater explorations along with increasing energy demand are anticipated to boost offshore prospects in arctic regions such as Alaska, Russian Federation, and Norway.
+Rising deep water explorations along with increasing energy demand are anticipated to boost offshore prospects in arctic regions such as Alaska, Russian Federation, and Norway.

-Onshore post-oil spill management accounted for over 68% of the market in 2015.
-Various incidents of good blowouts, and pipeline failures, especially in the U.S., Canada, Norway, China, & Mexico are the major attribute for the large market penetration over the past few years.
+Onshore post-oil spill management accounted for over 68% of the market in 2022.
+Various incidents of good blowouts, and pipeline failures, especially in the U.S., Canada, Norway, China, & Mexico are the major attribute for the large market penetration over the past few years..

 Report Attribute |